api3-ecosystem/prediction-market-guide/guide.md

         _;
     }

-    /// @param _id The unique predictionId set in the parent Trading contract.
+    /// @param _id The unique predictionId set in the parent Prediction Market contract.
     // _fee * 0.01% of the tokens regardless of the decimals value.
 Should be a natural number N.
     /// @param _fee The multiple of 0.01% to declare the final trading fee the platform collects.
     /// @param _deadline The timestamp upto which the market is open for trades.